arinze-edeh/cloud-infrastructure-devops-labs/aws/automation-iac/event-driven-priority-queue-orchestration/README.md

     return response
 ```

-**Key Design Observations:**
+**Key observations:**

-- `WaitTimeSeconds=3` enables SQS long-polling on every call
+- `WaitTimeSeconds=3` enables SQS long-polling -- each empty poll blocks for up to 3 seconds before returning
-- Queue URLs are injected at runtime via environment variables `high_priority_queue` and `low_priority_queue`
+- Queue URLs are read from environment variables `high_priority_queue` and `low_priority_queue` -- these must be injected by the CloudFormation template
-- The handler always checks `high_priority_queue` first; low-priority is polled only when high returns empty
+- The handler always polls the high-priority queue first; low-priority is only polled when high returns empty
-- Each invocation processes exactly one message -- this has direct implications for the Lambda timeout (see Error 5)
+- Each invocation processes exactly one message -- combined with `WaitTimeSeconds=3`, this directly drives the timeout failure in Error 5

+> **SCREENSHOT PLACEHOLDER**
-> **SCREENSHOT**
+> `screenshot-01-cat-index-py.png`

-> *Terminal showing the complete output of `cat /root/index.py` with the full Lambda source code visible*
+> *Terminal showing the complete output of `cat /root/index.py` -- all three functions visible: `delete_message`, `poll_messages`, `lambda_handler`*

 ---

-### Step 2: Author the CloudFormation Template (First Draft)
+### Step 2: Write the CloudFormation Template -- First Draft

-Write the CloudFormation template to `/root/nautilus-priority-stack.yml` using a heredoc.
-This first draft uses an inline `Policies:` block on the IAM role -- which will fail at deploy time (see Error 3).
+Write the template to `/root/nautilus-priority-stack.yml` using a heredoc.
+The first draft covers SQS queues, SNS topic, and subscriptions with filter policies.

 ```bash
 cat > /root/nautilus-priority-stack.yml << 'EOF'